nhcha6/embodied-object-detection/README.md

 		python train_mp3d.py --num-gpus 1 --config-file configs/Detic_LCOCOI21k_CLIP_R5021k_640b32_4x_ft4x_max-size_mp3d_recurrent.yaml --eval-only MODEL.WEIGHTS models/implicit_object_memory.pth MODEL.MAP_FEAT_FUSION sum MODEL.MEMORY_TYPE implicit_memory MODEL.MAP_FEATURE_WEIGHT 5 MODEL.TEST_DATA_PATH embodied_data/mp3d_example/ OUTPUT_DIR output/implicit_object_memory/

 ## Demo on real robot
+We also provide the code and data to perform inference with the pre-trained models on data collected on a real robot.
+This script visualised the performance of the embodied object detector, the projection of the detections into memory and the depth and localisation data used in the method.
 1) Download our collected data from [here](https://1drv.ms/u/s!AnUcX0micjmciuR8Uh3m3RejabJ2kg?e=3bd6ps) and place in Detic/embodied_data.
 The folder structure should look as follows:
 ```bash
 embodied-object-detection